abiheiri/pcloud-mcp-server/README.md

 - "Download my entire Photos folder"
 - "Upload this file to my pCloud backup folder"
 - "Upload my project folder to pCloud"
+- "Rename my old folder to something new"
+- "Move this file to another folder"
+- "Delete that folder"
-- "What's the upload progress?"
+- "What's in my trash?"
-- "Cancel that transfer"
+- "Restore that deleted file"

-Transfers happen in the background, so you can keep chatting while files upload or download.
+Transfers run in the background, so you can keep chatting while files upload or download.

-## Authentication

-The server uses pCloud's token authentication:

-1. Credentials are read from environment variables on first API call
-2. Token is cached in memory for the session duration
-3. On auth errors (expired token), the token is automatically regenerated

 ## Development